Skip to main content

 APPLICATION PROCESS

-• Please submit a letter of interest (maximum two pages), CV, and three letters of recommendation.
-The letter of interest should include: a brief summary of educational, and clinical and research experiences relevant to addictions and a statement of career goals.
+• Please submit a letter of interest (maximum two pages), Curriculum Vita, and three letters of recommendation.
+The letter of interest should include: a brief summary of educational, clinical, and research experiences relevant to addiction treatment and a statement of career goals.

-• Should be U.S. citizens, have a Master's in Social Work from an accredited U.S. university program, and have completed a clinical internship in a psychiatric or substance abuse treatment setting.
+• Obtained relevant training (psychologists should have a doctoral degree from APA accredited program; social workers should have a Master's in Social Work from an accredited U.S. university program and have completed a clinical internship in a psychiatric or substance abuse treatment setting)

 Director